Fx-Professional-Services/HorizonDocs/Horizon User Guide/04 Items/Products/Create Products.md

 6. **Complete the Process**
     Click **Done** to finish.
 The newly created product will appear in the item column next to the **Party**.

+#### Definition of Terms

+##### Need Pick

+An item flagged as "Need Pick" is retrieved from inventory based on a pick order and transported to a designated location for processing or assembly.
+##### Consumable

+An item flagged as "Consumable" is intended to be used up or depleted over time.

+##### Sale Item

+An item flagged as a sale item is available for purchase, distinguishing it from items not intended for sale.